Body

 | [EN] | 2024 | Authors: Arthur Charpentier (Principal investigator), Professeur UQAM |

 This project, led by Professor Arthur Charpentier from the University of Quebec in Montreal, runs from 2023 to 2026 .
 It focuses on addressing biases in automated artificial intelligence algorithms used to determine optimal pricing in individual insurance policies.
-The goal is to mitigate or eliminate these biases, which could result in inequities or discriminatory practices based on factors like gender, race, religion, or origin in the coverage offered by insurers or reinsurers to policyholders..
+The goal is to mitigate or eliminate these biases, which could result in inequities or discriminatory practices based on factors like gender, race, religion, or origin in the cov0erage offered by insurers or reinsurers to policyholders..

 Research project: The development of actuarial science in Tunisia (2018-2022)